DistributedProofreaders/guiguts/README.txt

 See http://www.pgdp.net/wiki/Guiguts_new_features_and_bug_fixes for a description of new features and bug fixes in Version 1.0.0.
-Detailed release notes for subsequent versions will be added below.
+Detailed release notes for subsequent versions are added below.

+WINDOWS:

-guiguts-win-1.0.nn.zip is the best download for Windows users.
-It includes guiguts.pl and supporting files and helper applications including those for working with RST and PGTEI files.
-It should work out of the box by running guiguts.bat (it includes copies of perl and Python languages). guiguts-mac-1.0.nn should also work out of the box for Mac users; it does not include as many helper applications. guiguts-1.0.nn.zip is a stripped down version for those who have all the helper applications or are upgrading or who use operating systems other than Windows/Mac.
+guiguts-win-1.0.nn.zip is the easiest download for Windows users.
+It includes guiguts.pl and supporting files and helper applications, including those for working with RST and PGTEI files, excluding image viewer and spellchecker.
+It should work out of the box by running guiguts.bat (it includes copies of perl and Python languages).

+MAC:

+guiguts-mac-1.0.nn (if available) should work out of the box for Mac users; it includes a few helper applications.

+OTHER:

+guiguts-1.0.nn.zip is the basic guiguts version with no helper applications; it includes compilable source code for GutCheck and Jeebies.

+RELEASE NOTES:

+Version 1.0.20.
+- Display and set language added to statusbar (+ some adjustments of language behaviour, which has been partially available since 1.0.16).
+- BOOKLANG included in headerdefault.txt.
+- Short footnote anchors option added to html popup.
+- Move footnotes to containing para added to footnote popup.
+- Added line breaks to improve readability of generated html.
+- Added 'replace [::] with incremental counter'.
+- Bug fix: escaping of single and double quotes around images in html cleaned up.
+- Bug fix: External commands containing several commands separated by semicolon was broken since 1.0.5.
+Non-Windows only.

 Version 1.0.19.
 Fixed highlighting of newly selected wordlist.
 Fixed undefined subroutine reference when choosing 'Enable Scanno Highlighting'.
 Reset 'edited' flag after "Save As'.
 Fixed missing <hr class="chap" />
 before a chapter heading in the middle of a page.
 Removed duplicate insertion of footnote landing zone (FOOTNOTE) at end of file.
 Retained * in word frequency list only if preceded by a hyphen.
 Set 'edited' flag after generating HTML.

 Version 1.0.18.
 Fixed removal of too many lines when moving footnotes to landing zone.

 Version 1.0.17.
 Fixed error from hitting down arrow twice after startup.
 Ignore tags in word frequency popup; ignore away '*' characters (the way it used to be) except for '-*' (not the way it used to be).
 Added spell check in multiple languages to old menus and PP Wizard (actually done in 1.0.16).
 Write setting.rc to guiguts home directory.
 Fixed problem changing font sizes.
 Made check for two words (flash light vs. flashlight vs. flash-light) optional.